Last updated on 2026-02-09

 Program Overview

-The Green Vehicle Technician program is a two-year International Only diploma that equips students with essential knowledge and skills for working with electric vehicles (EVs).
-Throughout the program, students will learn about various aspects of EVs, including safety protocols, ownership responsibilities, operational knowledge, environmental impacts, and the fundamentals of electricity.
-This program is designed to prepare students for the rapidly evolving automotive industry, particularly as the demand for electric vehicles continues to grow.
+The Green Vehicle Technician program is a two-year diploma that equips students with essential knowledge and skills for working with electric vehicles (EVs).
+Throughout the program, students will learn about various aspects of EVs, including safety protocols, ownership responsibilities, operational knowledge, environmental impacts, and future technologies.
+This foundational training prepares graduates to meet the growing demand for skilled technicians in the rapidly evolving automotive industry.

 Program Structure

-• Hands-on experience in state-of-the-art EV vehicle shops.
+- Face-to-face instruction in advanced EV vehicle shops.

-• Practical labs covering general electrical systems, electronic circuits, and on-vehicle fault diagnosis.
+- Hands-on labs covering general electrical systems, circuits, and fault diagnosis.

 Featured Experiences

-• Hands-on training in cutting-edge EV vehicle shops equipped with advanced tools and diagnostic equipment.
+- Hands-on experience in cutting-edge EV vehicle shops with state-of-the-art tools.

-• Practical labs that include working on electrical systems, circuits, and fault diagnosis.
+- Practical labs that include electrical circuits, schematics, and on-vehicle fault diagnosis.

 Career Options

-Graduates of the Green Vehicle Technician program can pursue a variety of career paths in the growing electric vehicle sector.
-Potential job opportunities include:
+Graduates of the Green Vehicle Technician program can pursue a variety of career opportunities in Canada, including:

-• Automotive Service Technician: Works on a range of vehicles, diagnosing and repairing issues related to both traditional and electric powertrains.
+- Automotive Service Technician: Works in repair shops, diagnosing and fixing issues in both traditional and electric vehicles.

-• Warranty Claims Adjuster: Evaluates warranty claims for electric vehicle components, ensuring compliance with manufacturer standards.
+- Warranty Claims Adjuster: Evaluates and processes warranty claims for electric vehicle components and systems.

-• Parts Specialist: Manages inventory and sales of parts specific to electric vehicles, providing expertise to customers and technicians.
+- Parts Specialist: Manages inventory and sales of parts specific to electric vehicles, ensuring availability for repairs and maintenance.

 These roles are critical as the automotive industry shifts towards more sustainable practices and technologies, creating a demand for skilled professionals in the field.